nclettiere/nclettiere/README.md

 ### Welcome

 #### 💼 Portfolio:
 - [Paco: An Adventure Begins](https://github.com/nclettiere/Bug_and_Soft) (Full platformer game, based on DeadCells.
-Built with Unity)
+Built with Unity.)
-- [Mandarina Tales](https://github.com/nclettiere/MandarinaTales) (Another simple game built using Unity.
-With fully automatic builds and unit testing CI/CD.)
+- [Mandarina Tales](https://github.com/nclettiere/MandarinaTales) (Another simple game made using Unity.
+With fully automated builds and unit testing CI/CD.)
 - [Quester](https://github.com/nclettiere/QuesterEx) (Build with modern technologies, Quester is a tool for managing quests and dialogues for any kind of game.
 Exports to several GameEngines, including Unity, Unreal, Godot and more)
 - [Java NodeEditor](https://github.com/nclettiere/QuesterSwing) (Fully featured application for creating nodes and offers you a visual programming style)